Victoria Eugenie of Battenberg: Exile and death

-Victoria Eugenie returned briefly to Spain in February 1968, to stand as godmother at the baptism of her great-grandson, Infante Felipe, the son of Infante Juan Carlos and Princess Sophia of Greece and Denmark.
+Ena returned briefly to Spain in February 1968, to stand as godmother at the baptism of her great-grandson, Infante Felipe, the son of Infante Juan Carlos and Infanta Sofía.
 Felipe became King of Spain after his father, King Juan Carlos I, abdicated in June 2014.

-Death

-Victoria Eugenie died in Lausanne on 15 April 1969, aged 81, exactly 38 years after she had left Spain for exile.
-She was the last surviving child of Princess Beatrice of the United Kingdom and Prince Henry of Battenberg.
+Ena Eugenie died in Lausanne on 15 April 1969, aged 81, exactly 38 years after she had left Spain for exile.
+She was the last surviving child of Princess Beatrice and Prince Henry of Battenberg.
 The funeral was held in the church of Sacré Coeur, she was buried in the nearby cemetery Bois-de-Vaux in Lausanne.
 On 25 April 1985, her remains were returned to Spain and re-interred in the Royal Vault in the Escorial, outside Madrid, next to the remains of her husband, Alfonso XIII, and not far from her sons, Infante Alfonso, Infante Jaime, and Infante Gonzalo.

 Legacy

-After the death of Spanish dictator Francisco Franco in 1975, the monarchy was restored and Victoria Eugenie's grandson Juan Carlos I became King of Spain; her great-grandson Felipe VI is the current king.
+After the death of Spanish dictator Francisco Franco in 1975, the monarchy was restored and Ena's grandson, Juan Carlos I, became King of Spain; her great-grandson, Felipe VI, is the current king.
 Her godchildren included the Prince of Monaco, Queen Fabiola of Belgium, and Cayetana Fitz-James Stuart, 18th Duchess of Alba.

-Victoria Eugenie's Cartier tiara of diamonds set with pearls (or alternatively with emeralds) was left to her daughter, Infanta Maria Cristina, Countess of Marone.
-It is now worn by the Queen of Spain.
-In addition, her Ansorena fleur-de-lis tiara given to her by Alfonso XIII at her wedding has become the most important tiara in the Spanish Royal collection and is worn by the Queen of Spain for important state occasions.
+Ena left eight important pieces of jewellery written in her will that, following her instructions, would be transmitted privately to the head of the royal family successively to be worn by the following Queens of Spain.
+The jewellery collection, known as the joyas de pasar, includes her Ansorena fleur-de-lis tiara given to her by Alfonso XIII as a wedding gift in addition to other wedding gift jewellery from the King.
+She left her other jewels to be distributed between her daughters Infanta Beatriz and Infanta María Cristina –who received Victoria Eugenie's Cartier tiara of diamonds set with pearls (or alternatively with emeralds)–.
+This tiara and other family jewels were added to the joyas de pasar collection later.
+The jewels in the collection are currently the most important of the royal family and are worn by the Queen of Spain on solemn occasions.

-A sapphire ring owned by Victoria Eugenie was sold at Sotheby's in May 2012 for $50,000.
+A sapphire ring owned by Ena was sold at Sotheby's in May 2012 for $50,000.

-That same year, Sotheby's also sold at auction Victoria Eugenie's diamond and pink conch shell bracelet by Cartier for the extraordinary price of $3.4 million.
+That same year, Sotheby's also sold at auction Victoria Eugenie's diamond and pink conch shell bracelet by Cartier for $3.4 million.